 There is no doubt that the wellness industry has taken the world by storm.
 From the yoga gurus on Instagram to the abundance of new activewear lines, wellness is in vogue.
-The 2017 predictions for the wellness scene include skipping alcohol, investing in organic makeup and sipping “super health tonics” all in a bid to cleanse our bodies inside and out.
+The new year predictions for the wellness scene include skipping alcohol, investing in organic makeup and sipping “super health tonics” all in a bid to cleanse our bodies inside and out.

 So, it seems a little ironic that the very clothes we wear to sweat away bad toxins could actually be doing more harm than good.

 It turns out that activewear is one of our closet’s biggest sources of harsh toxins and chemicals.
 Public health advocates, including Greenpeace and European regulatory bodies that oversee chemical safety, are becoming increasingly concerned by evidence that shows a possible link between sportswear and health issues such as cancer, obesity and developmental disabilities.

 While toxic chemicals are a longstanding issue in various types of apparel, sportswear presents a particular problem because sweat and friction can prompt more rapid absorption of toxins into the body (not to mention what goes into a product to make it sweat or stain-resistant to begin with).
 The list of nasties hiding in our favorite workout gear is mind-boggling: phthalates, PFCs, nanoparticle silver, and dimethylformamide, to name just a few.
 The high chemical concentration paired with the conditions in which they come into contact with our skin presents unknown consequences for our health.

 Despite such chemicals being linked to these diseases and health issues, brands are hastily reassuring us that their products carry no real risk.
 But can they be so certain when “athleisure” wear has become an acceptable everyday uniform?